onCodeDesign/Code-Design-Training/LessonsSamples/LessonsSamples/Lesson6/DI-Demo/_Exercises.md

 #### 5. Rewrite the `MoviesConsoleCreator`

-a) Reimplement the `MoviesConsoleCreator` command to use the following interfaces:
+a) Reimplement the `MoviesConsoleCreator` command to support the following functionality:
+ - read more properties of a movie one by one.
+They UI will present the user the name of the property that she should enter
+ - The Movie should have at least the following fields: `Title :string` and `Rating :int`
+ - when all properties of a movie were read, ask the user if she wants to add a new movie

+Use the following interfaces:

 ```
 interface IEntityReader